Former Saanich chief administrative officer could see $600K severance after sudden dismissal

 "Until the mayor is very clear about the new direction, it will be difficult for taxpayers to understand why this $600,000 payment, investment, in this new direction was necessary."

 Thorkelsson could receive a severance of $579,760 – twice his 2021 salary – according to the documents shared with CTV News.
-The severance package has yet to be finalized as of Dec.
+The severance package had yet to be finalized as of Dec.
 13.

 Treleaven admits the position of CAO is one of very senior trust, but questions why a senior position in a municipality the size of Saanich makes more than the premier of the province.